Treatment Options

 Pulpotomy

 A pulpotomy, often referred to as a “baby root canal”, is a procedure used to restore infected baby (primary) teeth in kids.
 Baby teeth most commonly become infected due to untreated tooth decay specifically known as cavities.
-This happens when cavities destroy the outer layer of the tooth, and attack the soft pulp inside your child’s tooth.
+This happens when cavities destroy the outer layer of the tooth and attack the soft pulp inside your child’s tooth.
 This pulp is full of nerves which usually causes a lot of discomfort and pain.

 Your child’s teeth can also become infected due to oral trauma.
 If your child breaks or cracks a tooth, oral bacteria can enter the inside of the tooth and cause an infection.
 If this happens our pediatric dentists highly recommend seeking emergency care in the event your kid experiences an oral injury.
 Regardless of how the infection begins, the results are always the same as the bacteria in your child’s mouth will begin to attack the pulp inside the tooth, killing the nerves and blood vessels.
-Without treatment your child’s tooth will eventually die and fall out.
+Without treatment, your child’s tooth will eventually die and fall out.

-A pulpotomy is a procedure performed by our pediatric dentists which involves the partial removal of the nerve tissue, followed by placing a sedative material to help soothe the tooth and seal the remaining exposed nerve.
+A pulpotomy is a procedure performed by our pediatric dentists that involves the partial removal of the nerve tissue, followed by placing a sedative material to help soothe the tooth and seal the remaining exposed nerve.
 The tooth is then restored with a crown, covering the remaining tooth structure and providing strength to withhold biting forces.

 Extractions